NicoGalvarino/Research_Survival/README.md

 I am not the author of any of these files.
 This is simply a compilement of useful things I have found over time.

+You are welcome to contribute with any resources you think might be useful.

 I took some of the files here from the Professional Development in Astronomy undergraduate course at Universidad de Chile, taught by Prof. James Jenkins and Paula Cáceres Burgos (teaching assistant).
 The rest I have found serendipitously.

 --------------------